A Longitudinal Study of Child Wellbeing Assessment via Online Interactions with a Social Robot: Methods

 The first interaction session started with the robot introducing itself, waving to the child, telling some jokes and playing tic tac toe with the child.
 The second interaction session began with the robot giving a brief introduction again about the session, waving to the child, and telling the children some jokes.
 Finally, the third interaction session started with the robot introducing the session, waving and playing a guessing game with the children.
+The decision to conduct three sessions was informed by prior literature \cite{nalin2012children, Ahmad2017} to capture initial reactions as well as allow for a more nuanced understanding of how children would interact with the robot differently over time.
 For all the sessions, the initial introduction task ended with the robot asking the children ice-breaking questions like "how was your day?", in order to get the children comfortable with the robot and its capabilities.
 After the introduction activity, the robot proceeded to perform the tasks as described in the next section (Sec. \ref{sec:studytask} Study tasks).
 The activity flow was controlled by the experimenter who was responsible for when the robot should proceed with the task.
 This was determined in accordance with when the child finished with their responses so that interruptions due to internet connection or the quality of the conference call did not affect the completion of the experiment tasks.